Von Neumann Algebras in Double-Scaled SYK: Introduction

-\paragraph{Goal of the Current paper} The current paper aims to put various statements mentioned above on a firmer ground, by explicit construction of double-scaled algebra $\ma$ formed by linear span of fermionic chain operators in SYK under the double-scaling limit, and rigorously prove that it is indeed a Type II$_{1}$ Von Neumann factor, as expected in \cite{Lin:2022rbf} by drawing its connection to the $q$-Gaussian algebra \cite{Boejko_1997}.
-In presenting the proof, we declare that the empty state $\Omega$ with no chord is cyclic separating for $\ma$, fulfilling the KMS condition of infinite temperature and giving rise to the unique Type II$_{1}$ trace ``$\tr$'' up to constant normalization.
-This provides a mathematically precise sense in which the empty chord state $|\Omega\rangle$ corresponds to an infinite-temperature state, and it also offers an alternative justification for the following relation: \be Z_{0}(\beta) = \langle \Omega | e^{-\beta H_{0}} | \Omega \rangle \stackrel{?}{=} \operatorname{Tr}(e^{-\beta H_{0}}), \ee which implicitly assumes that the empty state plays the role of a trace.
+\paragraph{Goal of the Current paper} The current paper aims to put various statements mentioned above on a firmer ground, by an explicit construction of the double-scaled algebra $\ma=\operatorname{vN}(H_L,M_L)$ in the limiting chord representation, and to prove that it is indeed a Type~II$_1$ von~Neumann factor, as expected in \cite{Lin:2022rbf} by drawing its connection to the $q$-Gaussian process \cite{Boejko_1997}.\footnote{ The study of observable algebras in JT gravity coupled to matter, which is expected to arise as the triple-scaling limit of the algebra considered here, has been carried out in~\cite{Penington:2023dql,Kolchmeyer:2023gwa}.} In presenting the proof, we declare that the empty state $\Omega$ with no open chords is cyclic and separating for $\ma$, fulfilling the KMS condition of infinite temperature and giving rise to the unique normalized Type~II$_1$ trace $\tau$.
+This provides a mathematically precise sense in which the empty chord state $|\Omega\rangle$ corresponds to an infinite-temperature state, and it also offers an alternative justification for the following relation: \be Z_{0}(\beta) = \langle \Omega | e^{-\beta H_{0}} | \Omega \rangle \stackrel{?}{=} \operatorname{Tr}(e^{-\beta H_{0}}), \ee \justify which implicitly assumes that the empty state plays the role of a trace.
 Notably, the above definition of the partition function was first introduced in~\cite{Berkooz:2018jqr}, where a diagrammatic formulation, often referred to as chord diagrams, was used as a computational tool for evaluating double-scaled quantities.
 However, this definition is valid only when the empty state is indeed tracial, a property that depends on the structure of the algebra under consideration.
 As a counterexample, one can readily verify that the empty state fails to be tracial once the chord-number operator is included alongside the chord operators.
 One of the main goals of the present paper is therefore to establish precisely to what extent the empty state \textbf{does} serve as a trace and how the relation~\eqref{eq:z0} should be interpreted as a partition function.

 In conducting the proof, we introduce a convenient notion of normal ordering, which allows us to formulate the cyclic property of $\Omega$ as a bulk-to-boundary correspondence.
 This correspondence proves especially useful for understanding the bulk dual description of boundary observables and extends the ``complexity equals bulk length'' proposal~\cite{bulkmanifestation2023} to cases with matter chord insertions.